 “I felt completely helpless.”
 Varsha’s Story

-Varsha came to live in the US on an H4 visa with her husband and her child was born in the US.
-After 7 years of marriage, her husband abandoned her on a trip to Mumbai and left her without a passport for herself and her child.
-Her attempts to reach her husband failed repeatedly.
+Varsha came to the US on an H4 spousal visa with her husband.
+Her child was born in the US.
+After seven years of marriage she was abandoned by her spouse on a family trip to Mumbai and left without a passport for herself and her child.
+Her attempts to reach her husband, who had returned to the US, failed repeatedly.

-Today, we are happy to share the news with you that Varsha is working legally in the United States and on her way to a safe and secure life for herself and her child.
+Today, we are happy to share that Varsha is working legally in the United States and on her way to a safe and healthy life for herself and her child.

 Arranged marriages can place young women in dangerous situations.
 Parents often marry daughters off without careful consideration of the character of the man they choose

-Fatima’s husband was unfaithful, physically and sexually abusive and used finances as a way to control and abuse his wife.
-Many women who seek help from Saheli suffer significant abuse when they marry men who are virtual strangers.
-Fatima called the Saheli helpline 1-866-4SAHELI and visited our website.
-Saheli counselors advised Fatima in three ways:
+Fatima’s husband was physically and sexually abusive, unfaithful, and used family finances to control and abuse his wife.
+Like many women who seek help from Saheli, Fatima suffered physical and emotional abuse when she married a man who was a virtual stranger.
+In deep misery and isolation, Fatima called the Saheli helpline at 1-866-4SAHELI and used the website to contact advocates who counseled her —

-- To seek psychological counseling to deal with the abuse, referring Renu to a culturally-sensitive mental health professional;
+- To seek psychological counseling to deal with the abuse, referring her to a culturally-sensitive mental health professional, and,

-- To call 911 if she feared for her life; and,
+- To call 911 if she feared for her life.

 Soon, Fatima’s abuse became unbearable, and knowing that she had Sahelis to support her, she called 911.
 When the police arrived, they observed first-hand the physical abuse this young woman had endured.
-Fatima was put up at a women’s shelter.
+Fatima was taken to a women’s emergency shelter.
 Working many hours with her, Saheli volunteers helped her to obtain a legal U Visa and work permit.
-Saheli board members provided funds for Fatima to start on a degree program with a special Saheli fund called the Sujana Chalasani Fund for Women.
-Today, we’re proud to share the news that Fatima works part-time legally and has started work on her degree towards certification.
-She lives in a women’s shelter, works part-time and goes to school.
-She has almost completed her Masters degree.
+Saheli board members provided funds for Fatima to start on a degree program established by the Sujana Chalasani Fund.
+Today, we’re proud to share that Fatima works part time legally, she has almost completed her Master’s degree and lives in a women’s shelter.